Zettelkasten-Method/zettelkasten.de/content/posts/2022/01/zettelkasten-fiction-writing-part-2-elements-of-story.md

 **Disclaimer:** Style is excluded for didactic reasons.
 Style is not part of the story, but part of the language used to present the story.
 Whether the author chooses to use just the verb "say" to signify direct speech, uses lots of different synonyms for "saying", or if he is an alliteration addict is not important to the story itself.

-There are [six types of knowledge](https://zettelkasten.de/posts/reading-is-searching/).
+There are [six types of knowledge building blocks](https://zettelkasten.de/posts/reading-is-searching/).
 In story, we find the following elements:

 1. **Structural elements** are acts, scene sequences, scenes, beats.[^coyne195] The units of story.
 2. **Elements of plot** are things like changes in value charge,[^coyne120] plot elements of frameworks like the [hero's journey](https://en.wikipedia.org/wiki/Hero%27s_journey) (example: Meeting with the Goddess),[^campbell91] the resolution or the introduction of the protagonist's weakness.[^truby40] Elements of plot are the various events and actions that are part of the *cause and effect network* named plot.[^tobias40]